In the trademark registration process, there are two instances where a provision of refusal can be raised against the registration of your mark.

 An objection is raised by the examiner against the registration of a trademark.
 Usually, the examiner raises objections on the basis of Sections 9(1) or Section 11 of the Trademarks Act.

 After the trademark examination of your trademark and finds that it qualifies for registration, your trademark will be published in the Trademarks Journal.
 The purpose behind publishing a Trademark in the Journal is to enable any third party to view the trademark and file a trademark opposition against it.
 Simply put, a trademark opposition is filed by a third-party against the registration of your trademark.

-When an opponent files an opposition, your trademark application status will reflect as ‘Opposed’.
+When an opponent files an opposition, the trademark status of your application will reflect as ‘Opposed’.

 What is the time limit for filing an Opposition?

 The third party has to file the trademark opposition within 3 months (extendable by 1 month) from the date of publication of the trademark.

 Who can file a Trademark Opposition?

 Statutorily, Section 21 of the Trademarks Act, 1999 states that ‘any person’ can file the notice of opposition.
 This includes individuals, companies, partnership firms, and trusts.
 In fact, if two or more persons have the same issues against a trademark, they can be joined together as opponents.